GenomicsAotearoa/shell-for-bioinformatics/docs/5_inspectmanipulate2.md

 Awk is a scripting language used for manipulating data and generating reports.
 The awk command programming language requires no compiling and allows the user to use variables, numeric functions, string functions, and logical operators.

 Awk is a utility that enables a programmer to write tiny but effective programs.
 These take the form of statements that define text patterns that are to be searched for in each line of a document, and the action that is to be taken when a match is found within a line.
 Awk is mostly used for pattern scanning and processing.
-It searches one or more files to see if they contain lines that matches with the specified patterns and then perform the associated actions.
+It searches one or more files to see if they contain lines that match with the specified patterns and then perform the associated actions.

 ???+ "WHAT CAN WE DO WITH AWK?"